 - A field where the organization has improved.

 - A field where the organization needs to work on.

 - Pictorial representation of the collected data.

-Today with the new technologies intervention, representation of the data has become easier.
+Today with the new technological intervention, representation of the data has become easier.

-Data and research is one thing, but they are worth nothing if they do not have insightful value.
-The data collected needs to have insightful value and must highlight the next course of action.
+Data and research are one thing, but they are worth nothing if they do not have insightful value.
+However, the collected data needs to have insightful value and highlight the next course of action.

-Here are some of the actions that the data can ask you to perform.
+Here are some actions the data can ask you to perform.

 We get a lot of emails from our readers on several marketing subjects.
 Some ask us questions that are really hard for the new guns in the industry.
-We have curated a few questions covering their queries.
+So we have curated a few questions covering their queries.